 Nyakongo zone.
 Homa Bay County: 2011 230 girls drop out of school 20164 girls drop out of school 2017 ZERO drop out 2018 ZERO drop out 2019 ZERO drop out 2020 ZERO drop out

-WE HAVE DISCOVERED that integrating a health and life skills curriculum, Dignity Kit supplies and gender-sensitive latrines - with availability of high school scholarships - exponentially reinforces a program dedicated to girls' empowerment and school retention.
+WE HAVE DISCOVERED that integrating a menstrual health management and life skills curriculum, Dignity Kit supplies and gender-sensitive latrines - with availability of high school scholarships - exponentially reinforces a program dedicated to girls' empowerment and school retention.
 "When I was in Standard 6, only one girl was in the top ten of our class.
 Then KSHP trained us and made us confident.
 This year in Standard 8, girls lead the boys.
 Out of the top ten students, eight are girls!
 Four girls are in the top five at my school today," boasted Rose Auma, Alego Primary School.

 KSHP is a registered 501(c)(3) non-profit charity.

 WHAT WE DO To improve girls' self-confidence, health awareness and decision-making, KSHP promotes an integrated learning and skills-building program that benefits more than 3,700 girls.
 Trained teacher mentors conduct weekly meetings on topics relevant to girls' health, AIDS-prevention education and life skills development.
 A KSHP-produced Girl Child Manual gives teachers resources for guided discussion to help girls improve critical thinking and boost self-esteem.

 Girls apply their learning through inter-school club debates.
 These competitions with neighboring schools help girls develop their language and leadership skills.
 Girls Club debates have become 'bigger than football' in Kendu Bay, earning prestige for the school and recognition for the girls who participate.
 HOW GIRLS CLUB WORKS Weekly after-school meetings give girls in grades 4-8 opportunity to learn and share in a framework of trust and support.
 Topics discussed in term one recur as subjects of inter-school debates in term two.
 The popularity of Girls Club debates has elevated its preparation to a school wide event in which boys take an active coaching role.
 From the hundreds of girls who participate in Girls Club debates, a 'Complete Makeover' of new school uniform, socks and shoes awaits twelve winning debaters.